Kurukshetra War: Pandava Army

-Kaurava army
+Kaurava Army

-The Kaurava army is made up of 11 akshauhinis.
-Duryodhana asks Bhishma to command the Kaurava army.
+The Kaurava Army is made up of 11 akshauhinis.
+This includes the Narayani Sena of Krishna, which originally included seven maharathis (Krishna, Balarama, Samba, Ahuka, Charudeshna, Chakradeva, and Satyaki) and seven athirathis (Kritavarma, Anadhrishti, Samika, Samitinjaya, Kanka, Sanku, and Kunti).
+Duryodhana asks Bhishma to command the Kaurava Army.
 Bhishma accepts on the condition that, while he would fight the battle sincerely, he would not harm the five Pandava brothers.
 He also says that Karna would rather not fight under him, but serve as Duryodhana's bodyguard as long as he was in the battlefield.
-Having little choice, Duryodhana agrees to Bhishma's conditions and makes him the supreme commander of the Kaurava army, while Karna is debarred from fighting.
-Karna joins the war later when Bhishma is severely wounded by Arjuna.
+Having little choice, Duryodhana agrees to Bhishma's conditions and makes him the Major General of the Kaurava Army, while Karna is debarred from fighting.
+Karna joins the war later when Bhishma is severely wounded by Arjuna and rendered immobile on the bed of arrows.

 Neutral parties

-The kingdom of Bhojakata, Vidura, and Balarama are the neutral parties in this war.
-Rukmi, king of Bhojakata, wants to join the war, but Arjuna refuses because he had lost to Krishna during Rukmini's swayamvara and he boasted about his war strength and army, and Duryodhana does not want Arjuna's reject.
+The Kingdom of Vidarbha, Vidura, and Balarama are the neutral parties in this war.
+Rukmi, King of Vidarbha, wanted to join the war, but Arjuna refuses because he had lost to Krishna during Rukmini's svayamvara and he boasted about his war strength and army, and Duryodhana does not want Arjuna's reject.
 Vidura does not want to see bloodshed and is insulted by Duryodhana.

 Course of the war

 Before the battle

 The Mahābhārata states that in the year in which the war took place, three solar eclipses took place within a thirty-day period; eclipses are considered ill omens in Hindu astrology.

-On the first day of the war, as would be on all the following days, the Kaurava army stood facing west and the Pandava army east.
-The Pandava army was organised by Yudhishthira and Arjuna in the diamond or Vajra formation.
+On the first day of the war, as would be on all the following days, the Kaurava Army stood facing west and the Pandava Army east.
+The Pandava Army was organised by Yudhishthira and Arjuna in the diamond (vajra) formation.

-Ten akshauhinis of the Kaurava army were arranged in a phalanx.
+Ten akshauhinis of the Kaurava Army were arranged in a phalanx.
 The eleventh was put under the immediate command of Bhishma, partly to protect him.
 The safety of the supreme commander Bhishma was central to Duryodhana's strategy, as he had placed all his hope on the great warrior's abilities.